AjayArumugam07/Tutoring-Platform/docs/invoice-generation-service.md

 * gRPC: communication between Invoice Generation Service and other microservices.
 * pdfcpu: go library to generate PDF documents.
 * Docker: containerization of microservice.

+### Development Phases
+- [ ] Hardcode inputs and create pdf locally
+- [ ] Save pdf to cloud storage
+- [ ] Integrate gRPC and stream in inputs and outputs